alafia18/netflix_sql_project/README.md

 FROM netflix
 GROUP BY 1;
 ```
+- **Objective:** Count the number of content items in each genre.
+  return top 5 year with highest avg content release!
 ### 10.Find each year and the average numbers of content release in India on netflix.
 ```sql
 SELECT